origamimagiro/flat-folder/README.md

         - Alternatively, you can select a number from [1, 10, 100, 1000], which
           will correspond to the maximum number of solutions to find per component.
-    - Selecting the "Text" option will draw index labels for all the vertices, edges, and faces in the crease pattern.

 5. After computing the overlap graph:
     - Flat-Folder will replace the x-ray view with the overlap graph.